-66 Well-designed places also use the right mix of building types, forms and scale of buildings and public spaces to create a coherent form of development that people enjoy.
+67 Well-designed places use the right mix of building types, forms and scale of buildings and public spaces for the context and the proposed density, to create a coherent form of development that people enjoy.
 They also adopt strategies for parking and amenity that support the overall quality of the place.

-- 67 The built form of well-designed places relates well to: - the site, its context and the opportunities they present; - the proposed identity and character for the development in the wider place; - the lifestyles of occupants and other users; and - resource efficiency, climate change mitigation and adaptation.
-See Resources. - 68 Built form defines a pattern of streets and development blocks.
+- 68 The built form of well-designed places relates well to: - the site, its context and the opportunities they present; - the proposed identity and character for the development in the wider place; - the lifestyles of occupants and other users; and - resource efficiency, climate change mitigation and adaptation.
+See Resources. - 69 Built form defines a pattern of streets and development blocks.
 Streets are places for people as well as for movement.
-Street types will depend on: - their width, relating to their use; - the height of buildings around them, the relationship with street width, and the sense of enclosure that results; - how built up they are along their length, and the structure of blocks and routes that this creates; - the relationship between building fronts and backs, with successful streets characterised by buildings facing the street to provide interest, overlooking and active frontages at ground level - see Public spaces; and - establishing an appropriate relationship with the pattern, sizes and proportions of existing streets in the local area.
+Street types will depend on: - their width, relating to their use; - the height of buildings and the consistency of their building line in relation to the street itself, and the sense of enclosure that results; - how built up they are along their length including whether or not buildings share party walls, and the structure of blocks and routes that this creates; - the relationship between building fronts and backs, with successful streets characterised by buildings facing the street to provide interest, overlooking and active frontages at ground level - see

+Public spaces